guptaxyz/Alloy_Modelling/Lift_Modelling/One_Lift/24_Dynamics_State_Floors/README.md

 This shows, that we have achieved the desired functionality. <br> However, in order to get this, had to change this constrain of lift stopping everywhere in the code and it seemed cumbersome. <br> Hence, realise I should isolate the algorithm and part related to stopping of the lift to trivialise the process.

+After final isolating the same, the code can be found in [Lift.als](Lift.als).